Undergraduate Course: Contagion (SCAN10070)

 - A clear understanding of the role of infectious disease in both history and social organization.

-- Understand how infectious disease leads to a deeper understanding of issues relating to globalization, international politics and global health.
+- Able to understand how infectious disease leads to a deeper understanding of issues relating to globalization, international politics and global health.

-- Analyse these issues - of infection, and its consequences - from an anthropological perspective.
+- Able to analyse these issues ¿ of infection, and its consequences - from an anthropological perspective.

-- Develop an understanding of infectious diseases from perspectives not directly related to their core disciplinary training, for example historical dimension for anthropologists, or anthropological analyses for medical students.
+- To develop an understanding of infectious diseases from perspectives not directly related to their core disciplinary training, for example historical dimension for anthropologists, or anthropological analyses for medical students.

-- Learn from each other on the key disciplinary issues from which students draw (for example, medicine and anthropology).
+- To learn from each other on the key disciplinary issues from which students draw (for example, medicine and anthropology).